Frequently Asked Questions

 How much is shipping?

-Shipping costs vary depending on the number of titles ordered.
-You can can get a shipping quote by viewing your cart at any time during the ordering process.
+Shipping costs vary depending on Location.
+You can can get a shipping quote by viewing your cart at any time during the ordering process or see the Shipping Tables on the Customer Service page.

 Will your discs play in my DVD player?